calculix/ccx2paraview/README.md

 Process huge files increment by increment.

-Read DAT files: it would be a killer feature if Paraview could visualize results in gauss points.

 Contribute to meshio.
 FRD writer.
 Use meshio XDMF writer: https://github.com/calculix/ccx2paraview/issues/6

 Include an integer scalar containing each element’s GROUP or MATERIAL.

 Add element’s material tangent stiffness tensor.
 Easiest for the paraview user would be to provide it in the (deflected) global cartesian frame.
-This dataset is useful for  checking input data for anisotropic materials, as well as for the stuff I do with inverse design of fields of this tensor.
+This dataset is useful for checking input data for anisotropic materials, as well as for the stuff with inverse design of fields of this tensor.
 But it’s a lot more work to produce, especially with nonlinear materials.
 It’s almost as useful to see the highest principal value of the stiffness, as a scalar or a vector. (but for the vector you need to do the transformation)